-It’s for that reason that I’ve had to choose simple tasks that don’t require much brainpower, but smooth the way for a morning routine.
-By taking care of the mindless, but essential tasks that the mombie version of me can handle, I’m able to dive straight into my morning routine the next day with the bright, energetic version of myself.
+It’s for that reason that I’ve had to choose simple tasks that don’t require much brainpower, but smooth the way for a solid morning routine.
+By taking care of the mindless, but essential tasks that the mombie version of me can handle as part of my evening routine, I’m able to dive straight into my morning routine the next day with the bright, energetic version of myself.

-1. Empty sink & wipe counters
+2. Empty sink & wipe counters

 I try to empty the sink and clear the counters as part of cleaning the kitchen before the kids go to bed, but sometimes it doesn’t happen.
 I have this placeholder task to ensure it’s done.

-The first place I go when I wake is the kitchen to get my coffee, (okay, after I pee TMI), and if it’s a mess, I’m immediately distracted, and it nags at me to clean it up.
+This is one of the most important parts of my evening routine checklist because the first place I go when I wake is the kitchen to get my coffee, (okay, after I pee TMI).
+If it’s a mess, I’m immediately distracted, and it nags at me to clean it up (and totally disrupts my morning routine!).
 A clean and organized environment is essential for my brain to focus.

 Bonus Tip: Prepare for your coffee the next morning!
 Set up the coffee pot and timer.
-If you’re into bulletproof coffee like I am, have blender out and the butter/coconut oil in it.
+If you’re into bulletproof coffee like I am, have the blender out and the butter/coconut oil in it.

-Select and lay out your workout outfit and outfit for the day.
+Select and lay out your workout outfit and outfit for the day as part of your evening routine.
 Decision fatigue is a REAL thing!
 We have a limited amount of willpower for the day, and decisions tax it.
 Yes, even small decisions like choosing what to wear.
 To save our willpower for what matters, eliminate as many choices as you can as part of your evening routine!
-There is a chance that you won’t be in the mood for what you chose, but if you have a closet full of items that you love, hopefully, that’s a rare occurrence!
+This is especially helpful as part of an evening routine for working moms who may need to wear specific clothing to the office.

-I fill in my daily planner for tomorrow with tasks from my electronic calendar.
-I look at the scheduled commitments and evaluate my top priorities are for the day.
+As part of my evening routine I fill in my daily planner for tomorrow with tasks from my electronic calendar.
+I look at the scheduled commitments and evaluate my top priorities for the day.
 (After years of fighting it, I’ve learned that a paper planner for the day makes a world of difference.
 I like electronic for everything else because it changes frequently.
 However, writing my daily plan with a pen and paper helps me remember and helps me stay on task with DOING tasks instead of wasting time reorganizing my list.)

 Planning is necessary, but can also be procrastination instead of getting real work done.
 When I’m fresh in the morning, I don’t want to waste precious time and energy planning.
 I’d much rather dive into my morning ritual and then take action to be productive.
 Planning is easy to do when I’m a mombie, so the evening is the perfect time to do it.

-5. Plan enough sleep
+5. Enough sleep

 Most days I wake up at the same time, but sometimes it shifts for some reason.
 I always like to know sooner rather than later if I’ll need to go to bed a touch earlier OR if I can indulge in an extra episode of Grey’s Anatomy 😉

-A simple evening routine does wonders for starting tomorrow off in the best way possible!
+Packing all the things means not scrambling for them in the morning.
 With an empty sink and clear counters you can easily navigate to your morning coffee without distractions.
-Packing all the things means not scrambling for them in the morning.
-A pre-selected outfit saves you time and a decision.
-A clear daily plan enables you to go after top priories before anything else, and waking after 8 hours of sleep helps you start the day well-rested and fresh!
+A preselected outfit saves you time and a decision.
+A clear daily plan enables you to go after top priorities before anything else, and waking after 8 hours of sleep helps you start the day well-rested and fresh!